johnpeart/johnpeart.github.io/_posts/2023-02-06-calculating-the-cost-of-subscriptions.md

 ### Contacts and calendar

-I feel slightly ridiculous saying that I subscribe to calendar and contact apps that, collectively, cost £60 a year; but I am, because they make my life admin a lot easier and faster.
-Fantastical in particular is the best calendar app I've used on iPhone, iPad or the Mac.
-I do wish that the developer would strip out some of the superfluous features and focus on creating a more consumer oriented experience (recent feature additions are clearly for people who are _not me_), enabling a cheaper price, but I don't think it will happen!
+I feel *slightly* ridiculous saying that I subscribe to calendar and contacts apps that, collectively, cost £60 a year; but I do, because they make my life admin a lot easier and faster.
+Fantastical and Cardhop are great, cross-platform apps.
+Fantastical in particular is the best calendar app I've ever used.

+They are pricey though.
+I wish that the developer would strip out some of the more business oriented – and, to me, superfluous – features, enabling a cheaper price, but I don't think it will happen!
+I've tried cancelling these before and it's really hard to go back to life in the slow lane.
+So I'll have to suck it up.

 {%  include blog/apps.html
     type="list"